Doubleheader (television): Premier League

 In the United Kingdom, Sky Sports airs doubleheader matches from the English Premier League under the banner "Super Sunday".
 These feature an early match with a kickoff scheduled at 2 p.m. and a late match with a 4:30 p.m. kickoff.
 Other matches may also be moved to Sunday, usually because one of the teams involved played in a UEFA Europa League fixture the preceding Thursday.
 This results in Sky Sports airing the early match with a kickoff scheduled at 2:15 p.m. and a late match with a 4:30 p.m. kick-off.

 Liga MX

 Mexican broadcaster Canal de las Estrellas usually airs a doubleheader on select Sundays during football season.
 The first game, usually a Deportivo Toluca F.C. or Pumas UNAM home game, begins at 12:00 p.m.
 Central Time (1:00 p.m.
 Eastern and 10:00 a.m.
 Pacific).
 The second game, typically a Club América home game, begins at 4:00 p.m.
 Central Time (5:00 p.m.
 Eastern/2:00 p.m.
 Pacific).
 Doubleheaders usually air when Club América and either Pumas UNAM or Deportivo Toluca F.C. are playing at their home stadium.
 In the United States, Univision began airing these doubleheaders in 2012.

+Major League Soccer

+Various MLS teams has scheduled doubleheaders with other hosts played in the same stadium on the same day, often with the same ticket.
+In the early 2000s, MLS teams scheduled doubleheaders with Women's United Soccer Association with the goal of attracting new fans to the respective teams and improve their financial outlook.
+Several of the largest attendances between MLS teams were set as part of doubleheaders paired with international friendlies.
+On August 29, 2021, at Lumen Field in Seattle, OL Reign set a National Women's Soccer League attendance record of 27,248 spectators during a match against Portland Thorns FC that was played as part of a doubleheader with the respective men's teams of the cities, Seattle Sounders FC and the Portland Timbers.

+The league's broadcasters have also air doubleheaders paired with matches from other leagues and competitions.
+In 2013, NBC Sports aired MLS matches immediately following Premier League matches as part of a "cross-promotion" between the leagues.
+Fox Sports used several matches during the 2018 edition of the FIFA World Cup, including the final, as lead-ins for MLS matches played later that day.